 The Multiple Sclerosis Center serves a population of more than 4,000 MS patients with the largest group of African American patients in the country.
 It is designated by the National Multiple Sclerosis Society as a Center for Comprehensive MS Care and is a member of the Consortium of Multiple Sclerosis Centers.
-It is nationally and internationally recognized for patient care, innovative technology and cutting-edge research.
+It is nationally and internationally recognized for patient care, innovative technology and leading-edge research.
 Our providers are a group of highly experienced MS specialists who offer high-quality care, while working closely with other specialists to care for you, including neuropsychologists, urologists, physical, occupational and speech therapists.
 We care for patients with a wide range of autoimmune disorders who come to us from around the state, country and world.

 The MS Clinic coordinates comprehensive multidisciplinary care for thousands of patients.
 We also coordinate care with the services offered to MS patients by the National MS Society.

 The symptoms of MS vary from person to person.
 Which symptoms you have will depend on which parts of the brain or spinal cord (central nervous system) are damaged.
 The loss of myelin and scarring caused by MS can affect any part of the central nervous system.
 Myelin is the insulating coating around a nerve.
-Symptoms may come and go or become more or less severe from day to day or, in rare cases, from hour to hour.
+Symptoms may come and go, or become more or less severe from day-to-day or, in rare cases, from hour-to-hour.
 Symptoms may get worse with increased body temperature or after a viral infection.

 Common early symptoms of MS include:

-Muscle or motor symptoms.
+Muscle or motor symptoms

-These include weakness, leg dragging, stiffness, a tendency to drop things, a feeling of heaviness, clumsiness, and a lack of coordination (ataxia).
+These include weakness, leg dragging, stiffness, a tendency to drop things, a feeling of heaviness, clumsiness and a lack of coordination (ataxia).

-These include blurred, foggy, or hazy vision, eyeball pain (especially when you move your eyes), blindness, or double vision.
-Optic neuritis—sudden loss of vision that is often painful—is a fairly common first symptom.
+These include blurred, foggy, or hazy vision, eyeball pain (especially when you move your eyes), blindness or double vision.
+Optic neuritis, sudden loss of vision that is often painful, is a fairly common first symptom.